phon-ca/phon/app/src/main/java/ca/phon/app/session/editor/view/transcriptEditor/Transcript View.md

    * cmd/ctrl+shift+t - auto transcribe

  * Syllabification
-   * enter - begin syllabification edit mode where we lock the caret selection, any movement out of the tier or enter, or esc will end mode
+   * enter - begin syllabification edit mode where we lock the caret selection, any movement out of the tier, or enter, or esc will end mode

 Element specific: